petros-d/docs/docs/test-and-troubleshoot.md

 ---
 sidebar_label: 'Testing and Troubleshooting'
-title: 'Test and Troubleshoot Your Astronomer Project'
+title: 'Test and Troubleshoot Locally'
-id: test-and-troubleshoot
+id: test-and-troubleshoot-locally
 ---

 ## Overview

-This document provides information about testing and troubleshooting your Astronomer project within a locally running Airflow environment.
-Running and testing your project locally before deploying it to Astronomer Cloud is a best practice, especially if you are deploying to a production Cluster.
+As you develop data pipelines on Astronomer, we strongly recommend running and testing your DAGs locally before deploying your project to a Deployment on Astronomer Cloud.
+This document provides information about testing and troubleshooting DAGs in a local Apache Airflow environment with the Astronomer CLI.

 ## Run a Project Locally